Rajbandi/LiskSharp/README.md

 # Under development
-- Peer API facade.
-Currently it supports /peer/list, /peer/blocks, /peer/height.
+- Peer API facade complete.
 - Logic to create new blocks,  transactions, votes.
 - DappMan, a dapp manager library for building dapps with or without git.
 - DappManCli, a cross platform dapp command line to create, uupdate and remove dapps.